Bilarab bin Haitham: Career

+Minister of State and Governor of Muscat

+In January 2026, he was appointed Minister of State and Governor of Muscat by Royal Decree No. 17/2026, issued on 12 January 2026.
+He took the oath of office before Sultan Haitham on 14 January 2026.

 Architectural Design Award

 In January 2022, Bilarab launched the Bilarab Bin Haitham Award for Architectural Design.
 The first award was won by the Muttrah Square Project which will now be built in Muttrah.

 Promising Startups Programme

 Bilarab is the president of the Omani Promising Startups Programme which aims to support innovation and technology based startups in Oman.
 He visited the Omantel Innovation Labs in September 2024 to view the services offered to technology startups and presided over the launch the Startup Accelerator Initiative in October 2024.